Hosting Codex-Created HTML files on Github Pages

 Step 1: Create a GitHub Account

-1. Go to: https://github.com
+1. Go to https://github.com and click Sign up.

-4. Complete the prompts:
+3. Complete the prompts:

-5. Verify your account if required
+4. Verify your account if prompted.

 Step 2: Create a New Repository

-2. Fill in:
+2. Fill in the following:

-3. Click Create repository
+3. Click Create repository.

 Step 3: Upload Your HTML File

-1. On the new repository page, click:
+1. On your new repository page, click Add file, then Upload files.

-2. Drag and drop your HTML file
+2. Drag and drop your HTML file into the upload area.

-1. Scroll down and click Commit changes
+1. Scroll down and click Commit changes to save the file to your repository.

 Step 4: Enable GitHub Pages

-2. In the left sidebar, click Pages
+2. In the left sidebar, click Pages.

-3. Under Build and deployment → Source:
+3. Under Build and deployment → Source, configure the following:

 • Branch: main